-Any qualified skin specialist will tell you that you don't need to use all of these hyped ingredients to achieve smooth, glowing skin.
-But one ingredient in particular is piquing the interest of skincare enthusiasts, aestheticians and dermatologists and popular beauty brands across the board, and that's epidermal growth factors — or EGF.
+Any qualified skin specialist will tell you that you don't need to use all of these hyped-up ingredients to achieve smooth, glowing skin.
+But one ingredient in particular is piquing the interest of skin-care enthusiasts, aestheticians and dermatologists, and popular beauty brands across the board, and that's epidermal growth factors — or EGF.

 What are epidermal growth factors (EGF) and where do they come from?

-"Epidermal growth factors are becoming more popular in skincare," adds Claire Williams, skin specialist and founder of WOW Facial in London, suspects EGF's rise in popularity is due to the fact that, when applied topically, EGF encourage new skin cell growth, boosting collagen and elastin.
-Both of these things are found in skin naturally and help to keep it plump and youthful but production slows down as we age, leading to sagging, fine lines and wrinkles, Claire says.
-"Using epidermal growth factors in anti-ageing products can reactivate the skin's ability to produce collagen and elastin, leading to rejuvenated skin."
+Claire Williams, skin specialist and founder of WOW Facial in London, suspects EGF's rise in popularity is due to the fact that, when applied topically, EGF encourages new skin cell growth while boosting collagen and elastin.
+Both of these things are found in skin naturally and help to keep it plump and youthful but production slows down as we age, leading to sagging, fine lines, and wrinkles, Williams says.
+"Using epidermal growth factors in anti-aging products can reactivate the skin's ability to produce collagen and elastin, leading to rejuvenated skin."

-Claire recommends doing your research to know where the EGF in your chosen skincare product come from so that they align with your personal values.
-"There are many skincare ranges that include EGF," she says, "but the thing to consider is whether you want 'bio EGF' (which is human or animal-derived; remember Kate Beckinsale's Korean baby foreskin facial?) or 'phyto-derived', meaning it comes from plants."
-Claire adds: "To be clear, bio EGF doesn't contain any actual human body parts!
+Williams recommends doing your research to know where the EGF in your chosen skin-care product come from so that they align with your personal values.
+"There are many skin-care ranges that include EGF," she says, "but the thing to consider is whether you want 'bio EGF' (which is human or animal-derived; remember Kate Beckinsale's Korean baby foreskin facial?) or 'phyto-derived,' meaning it comes from plants."
+Williams adds: "To be clear, bio-EGF doesn't contain any actual human body parts.
 I'm a vegetarian so the idea of using animal-derived products doesn't sit well with me."
-Instead, Claire opts for the plant-based option.
+Instead, both Williams and Vargas opt for a plant-based option.

 What are the skin benefits of EGF?

-Claire likens EGF to popular skincare ingredient retinol, which speeds up skin cell growth and minimises pigmentation, fine lines and spots.
+Williams likens EGF to popular skin-care ingredient retinol, which speeds up skin cell growth and minimizes pigmentation, fine lines, and spots.
 EGF are a less irritating alternative, she says.
-Typically, retinol can lead to quite sore, flaky skin when overused.
-According to Dr Liakas, EGF can be used in the morning and evening.
-"That said, we would advise use in the evening, which will help to achieve optimal effects.
-This is when skin is at its highest healing peak," he says.
+Typically, retinol can lead to sore, flaky skin when overused.
+Caglia adds that EGF is best to use on clean, dry skin, ideally in the evening, while avoiding retinols or products that may be over-exfoliating to the lipid barrier.

-EGF are a staple in plenty of luxury skincare products but affordable beauty brands are also harnessing the ingredient and making it accessible for all budgets.
-Thanks to TikTok, one very in-demand product right now is The Inkey List's 15% Vitamin C and EGF Serum, £14.99, which combines brightening vitamin C with smoothing and rejuvenating EGF.
+EGF are a staple in plenty of luxury skin-care products, but affordable beauty brands are also harnessing the ingredient and making it accessible for all budgets.
+Thanks to TikTok, one very in-demand product right now is The Inkey List's 15% Vitamin C and EGF Serum, $15.99, which combines brightening vitamin C with smoothing and rejuvenating EGF.
 It can be used in both the morning and the evening.
-In the daytime, follow with sunscreen to maximise the vitamin C and to protect your skin from UV rays, which exacerbate fine lines and pigmentation.
-Revolution Skincare's EGF Serum, £10, is also flying off the virtual shelves and has five-star reviews all round for making skin look smooth, refreshed, dewy and hydrated.
+In the daytime, follow with sunscreen to maximize the benefits of vitamin C and to protect your skin from UV rays, which exacerbate fine lines and pigmentation.

-If you're happy to splurge, try plant-based BIOEFFECT EGF Serum, £130, which is another TikTok favorite.
+If you're happy to splurge, Dr. Madhère recommends plant-based BIOEFFECT EGF Serum, $169, which is another TikTok favorite.
 Dr. Madhère discovered the products during a trip to Iceland, where the brand is headquartered.
 The serum promises to boost collagen and elastin, making it the ultimate product for those who are interested in putting together a mature skin routine.
-It's formulated without irritating fragrance, drying alcohol or pore-clogging oils.
-Also try the Hydrating Cream, £60, which is an excellent day and nighttime moisturiser.
+It's formulated without irritating fragrance, drying alcohol, or pore-clogging oils.
+Also try the Hydrating Cream, $79, which is an excellent day and nighttime moisturizer.

-Ampoules (individual vials containing a single dose of skin serum) are also gaining traction among skincare obsessives.
-MDO by Simon Ourian MD Powerful EGF Ampoules, £58, are exclusive to Cult Beauty and have been developed by Beverly Hills cosmetic dermatologist Simon Ourian.
-Using them is simple: smooth over your skin after cleansing and follow with your chosen moisturiser.
+Ampoules (individual vials containing a single dose of skin serum) are also gaining traction among skin-care obsessives.
+MDO by Simon Ourian MD Powerful EGF Ampoules, $75, are developed by Beverly Hills cosmetic dermatologist Simon Ourian, MD.
+Using them is simple: Smooth over your skin after cleansing and follow with your moisturizer of choice.

 Are there any side effects of using EGF?

 As with any topical application, not every skin-care product is made for every type of skin.
 "Side effects of any product may not necessarily be related to the primary ingredient, but perhaps to the additives, preservatives, or fragrances added to the formulation," explains Dr. Madhère.
 Some adverse reactions may include but are not limited to mild irritation, rash, itching, pustules, and acne.
 There's good news for those who don't get on with retinol — Caglia says that EGF are known to be gentler on the skin compared to the ingredient, as they do not have the same flaking effect.

 "With any ingredient it’s important to pay close attention to the formula it’s in and if it works for your skin," adds Vargas.
 "There shouldn’t be any harsh reactions, but if you have sensitive skin, consult with your dermatologist first."
 As always, it pays to follow the instructions on your chosen product very carefully.
 The same thing can occur if you're using the product and your skin is very sensitive or prone to reactions.